-Figures 3 and 4 show the CDF of the TSR in large-sized femtocell networks (200 FAPs) for interference degree 2,3 and 5 respectively.
+Figure 2 shows the CDF of the TSR in large-sized femtocell networks (200 FAPs) for interference degree 2,3 and 5 respectively.
 The results show similar behavior of the different algorithms as in the small-sized networks.

-Figure 5 shows the results for SSR for small sized and large sized networks.
+Figure 3 shows the results for spectrum spatial reuse (SSR) for small sized and large sized networks.
 We show the results for DRA and RALP as we were unable to obtain the results for FCRA for large interference degree.
 RALP performs much better than DRA in all the cases.
 As we expect, SSR decreases with increasing interference degree in both the cases.
 The decrease in SSR is much more gradual in DRA than in RALP.
-In both kinds of networks the SSR for RALP is about 0.9 for small interference degree.
-For DRA, the SSR falls to 0.4 for larger interference degree.
-The results for RALP are as expected, as RALP tries to allocate all the AUs to a femtocell as long as it is not assigned to any interference degree is small.
+In both kinds of networks the SSR for RALP is about 0.9 for small interference degree of 1 or 2 and the SSR falls to 0.4 for larger interference degree.
+For DRA, the SSR is about 0.3 for small interference degree and then decreases to 0.1 for large interference degree.
+The results for RALP are as expected, as RALP tries to allocate all the AUs to a femtocell as long as it is not assigned to any interfering femtocell.
+Thus, the spatial reuse is very good if the interference degree is small.

 It is worth noting that RALP can converge slower than DRA as the convergence time of RALP depends on the maximum path length in the femtocell network.
 DRA is better than RALP with respect to convergence time.
 In all our test cases, DRA took two rounds whereas the number of rounds taken by RALP varied widely.
-The maximum path length varied between 2-8 for low interference degree (≤ 5) in our test cases.
+The maximum path length varied between 2-8 for low interference degree ( $\leq$ 5) in our test cases.
 As mentioned earlier, the computation time for the resource allocation stage for FCRA is very large for large interference degree.
-DRA can be used during the graph formation phase of RALP or RALP can use a maximum cluster size as mentioned in Section III-C.
+DRA can be used during the graph formation phase of RALP, however, as mentioned in Section III-C.